Paul W. Oosterhuis

 International and Corporate Tax Law

-Mr. Oosterhuis has extensive experience in international mergers and acquisitions, post-acquisition integration transactions, spin-off transactions, internal restructurings and joint venture transactions.
-He also represents U.S. and non-U.S. multinational companies in nontransactional international tax planning and IRS controversy matters.
+Paul Oosterhuis is a senior international tax partner representing clients on a wide range of international and U.S. tax matters.
+Mr. Oosterhuis has extensive experience in international mergers and acquisitions, post-acquisition integration transactions, spin-offs, internal restructurings and joint venture transactions.
+He also represents multinational companies in nontransactional international tax planning and IRS controversy matters.

-- Quiksilver in its acquisition of Rossignol SA;
+- Endo Health Solutions in its acquisition of Paladin Labs Inc.;

-He also has represented numerous clients in internal restructuring and post-acquisition integration efforts, including Hewlett-Packard Company, Pfizer Inc., Eli Lilly, GlaxoSmithKline and IBM.
+Mr. Oosterhuis also has represented numerous clients in internal restructuring and post-acquisition integration efforts, including Hewlett-Packard Company, Pfizer Inc., Eli Lilly and IBM.

 In addition to specific transactions, Mr. Oosterhuis regularly advises clients on international tax planning matters generally, including transfer pricing matters.
-He also represents clients in audits and appeals before the Internal Revenue Service and has negotiated, on behalf of clients, various advance pricing agreements, prefiling agreements and competent authority agreements.
-For example, he has advised The Bank of New York; Covidien, plc; GlaxoSmithKline; Hewlett-Packard Company; Intel Corporation; International Paper; NTL; Royal Dutch Shell; Cooper Industries; and Transocean.
-He also has served as outside tax counsel for the Pharmaceutical Research Manufacturers Association.
+He also represents clients in audits and appeals before the IRS and has negotiated, on behalf of clients, various advance pricing agreements, prefiling agreements and competent authority agreements.
+He also serves as outside tax counsel for the Pharmaceutical Research Manufacturers Association.

 J.D., Harvard University, 1973 (cum laude)